 Huskies need approximately two hours of exercise every day and can go for miles.
 Of course, your dog’s activity level depends on their age and physical condition.
 The weather is also a key factor!

 Whether you are going for a quick stroll around the neighbourhood or for a long dog hike, exercising a dog is important and you are doing far more than meeting their exercise needs when you walk your dog.

 A puppy needs training sessions to help with its mental health, and weight control and build a stronger bond and trust between you and your four-legged friend.

 Of course, as dog owners and responsible people, if you are wondering how long should I walk my pooch?
 Do plenty of research online and consult your vet about our pets’ specific health requirements.

 When walking your dog, you’ll need the best accessories and safety products, too.
-So look into getting a dog carrier backpack for hiking – whether you take your dog up the hills or just down to the dog park.

 The health benefits of a good walk – no matter the breed, dog lovers should always strap on the lead and hit the trail.